 Stoke Your Metabolic Fire

-The first step in reversing the viscous cycle brought on by a diet too low in carbohydrates is to add a little kindling to your metabolic fire.
+Adding a little kindling to your metabolic fire is the first step in reversing the viscous cycle brought on by a diet too low in carbohydrates.
 This is best done by introducing properly prepared complex carbohydrates with each meal.
 This includes root vegetables, winter squashes, soaked legumes and grains.
 Those who are truly gluten-intolerant should stick with brown rice and quinoa.

 Begin with ¼ to ½ cup of complex carbohydrates with each meal.
 Always include a generous serving of animal fat or coconut oil with the carbohydrates.
 Coconut oil is especially beneficial to the thyroid gland.
 Pay special attention to grain and legume preparation.
 In addition to speeding up one’s slow oxidation rate, grains offer the benefits of many valuable nutrients, provided grains are prepared in a manner that makes those nutrients available for absorption.

 Traditionally grains were consumed whole and after being soaked or fermented.
 Modern science has been able to discover the importance of this ancient practice.
 All grains contain phytic acid (an organic acid in which phosphorus is bound).
 Unreleased phytic acid binds to certain minerals such as calcium, copper, iron, magnesium and zinc preventing their absorption in the intestinal tract.
 This can over time lead to conditions such as irritable bowel and leaky gut syndromes, and eventually much more serious disorders.
 Soaking allows enzymes and probiotic organisms to break down and neutralize phytic acid.
-It is important that soaking occur in warm acidulated water.
-This can be accomplished through the use of real yogurt, homemade whey, lemon juice or raw apple cider vinegar.
+It is important that soaking occur in warm acidulated water, and to accomplish this, use real yogurt, homemade whey, lemon juice or raw apple cider vinegar.

 Grains Should be Soaked in the Following Manner